cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

-The following is an example of a `conjur.org/conjur-secrets.{secret-group}` Annotation that defines a flat (i.e. no aliases) list of Conjur variable paths for a hypothetical secrets group named `database`:
+The following is an example of a `conjur.org/conjur-secrets.{secret-group}` Annotation that defines a flat (i.e. no aliases) list of Conjur variable paths for a hypothetical secret group named `database`:

 ```
     conjur.org/conjur-secrets.database: |